Saibot393/Rideable/README.md

 - `game.Rideable.UnMountallRidersbyID(pRidden)`
   - To unmount all riders from a token
   - `pRidden`: token id, token from which all riders are to be unmounted

-### Languages:

-The module contains an English and a German translation

 ---